paultopia/plottyprint/readme.rst

 -----

 There are three functions, each corresponding to a plot.
-Each takes one or more numpy arrays, or anything that can be cast into a numpy array with ``np.array()`` without going wrong (lists, Pandas ``DataFrame`` columns, etc.), plus some configuration.
+Each takes one or more Numpy arrays, or anything that can be cast into a Numpy array with ``np.array()`` without going wrong (lists, Pandas ``DataFrame`` columns, etc.), plus some configuration.

 Each function returns a ``PlottyFig`` object.
-This is just a subclass of matplotlib.figure.Figure, with a handful of convenience methods (documented below) to tweak your plots after you create them and smooth out the rough edges of the matplotlib api.
-Because it’s a figure subclass, those who know matplotlib can also dig in deeper to tweak to your heart’s content.
+This is just a subclass of ``matplotlib.figure.Figure``, with a handful of convenience methods (documented below) to tweak your plots after you create them and smooth out the rough edges of the Matplotlib api.
+Because it’s a figure subclass, those who know Matplotlib can also dig in deeper to tweak to your heart’s content.

 Scatterplot